copernicus-mogley/zkav.club/opportunities/README.md

 * A bias toward free/open-source and decentralized (p2p) tools when it makes sense

-* Straightforward scopes and credits that don’t get “forgotten”
+* Straightforward scopes and credits that don’t get "forgotten"

 ## Get involved